jywu20/Notes/Computer Science/Circuit/HDL.md

 and so forth.
 This kind of design reduces the idle time of the operations, and can be seen as [a reduced case of multithreading](#parallelism).

+We note that here "loops" mean loops in *algorithm designing*.
+Loops can also be used to launch threads, which, according to the basic mechanisms of [high-level synthesis of multithreading](#parallelism), should always be bounded.
+This corresponds to `generate for` loops in Verilog, which are to be used *outside* `always` blocks and are used to launch event listeners (see [here](#branches-and-loops)).

 ## How branches are implemented